We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 This flexibility makes the impact over time much higher.

-Giving What We Can is one example of several projects in the effective altruism community, a community of people who aim to identify the best ways to help others and take action.
+Giving What We Can is one example of several projects in the effective altruism community, a community of people who aim to identify the best ways to help others and take action based on their findings.
+(See our full profile on promoting effective altruism.)

 Better career advice doesn’t sound like one of the most pressing problems imaginable.
 But many of the world’s most talented young people want to do good with their lives, and lack good advice on how to do so.
 This means that every year, thousands of them have far less impact than they could have.

 We could have gone to work on issues like AI ourselves.
 But instead, by providing better advice, we can help thousands of other people find high-impact careers.
-And so, we can have thousands of times as much impact ourselves.
+And so (if we do a good job), we might hope to have thousands of times as much impact ourselves.

 What’s more, if we discover new, better career options than the ones we already know about, we can switch to promoting them.
 Just like Giving What We Can, this flexibility gives us greater impact over time.

-We call the indirect strategies we’ve covered—global priorities research, broad interventions, and promoting effective altruism—“going meta”.
-This is because they work one level removed from the concrete problems that seem most urgent.
+We call the indirect strategies we’ve covered — global priorities research, broad interventions, and promoting effective altruism — “going meta,” because they work one level removed from the concrete problems that seem most urgent.

 The downside of going meta is that it’s harder to know if your efforts are effective.
 The advantage is they’re usually more neglected, since people prefer concrete opportunities over more abstract ones, and they allow you to have greater impact in the face of uncertainty.